pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

 ## Pairing-Based Cryptography

 Elliptic curve cryptography is one of the important areas in recent cryptography.
-The cryptographic algorithms based on elliptic curve cryptography, such as ECDSA, are widely used in many applications.
+The cryptographic algorithms based on elliptic curve cryptography, such as ECDSA (Elliptic Curve Digital Signature Algorithm), are widely used in many applications.

 Pairing-based cryptography, a variant of elliptic curve cryptography, has attracted the attention for its flexible and applicable functionality.
 Pairing is a special map defined over elliptic curves.
-As the importance of pairing grows, elliptic curves where pairing is efficiently computable are studied and the special curves called pairing-friendly curves are proposed.

 Thanks to the characteristics of pairing, it can be applied to construct several cryptographic algorithms and protocols such as identity-based encryption (IBE), attribute-based encryption (ABE), authenticated key exchange (AKE), short signatures and so on.
 Several applications of pairing-based cryptography are now in practical use.

+As the importance of pairing grows, elliptic curves where pairing is efficiently computable are studied and the special curves called pairing-friendly curves are proposed.

 ## Applications of Pairing-Based Cryptography

 Several applications using pairing-based cryptography are standardized and implemented.
 We show example applications available in the real world.

-IETF issues RFCs for pairing-based cryptography such as identity-based cryptography {{RFC5091}}, Sakai-Kasahara Key Encryption (SAKKE) {{RFC6508}}, and Identity-Based Authenticated Key Exchange (IBAKE) {{RFC6539}}.
+IETF publishes RFCs for pairing-based cryptography such as Identity-Based Cryptography {{RFC5091}}, Sakai-Kasahara Key Encryption (SAKKE) {{RFC6508}}, and Identity-Based Authenticated Key Exchange (IBAKE) {{RFC6539}}.
 SAKKE is applied to Multimedia Internet KEYing (MIKEY) {{RFC6509}} and used in 3GPP {{SAKKE}}.

 Pairing-based key agreement protocols are standardized in ISO/IEC {{ISOIEC11770-3}}.